magicbruno/mb-comingsoon/README.md

 				},
 				callBack: Function  		//Function executed on expiry or if espired
 								//Callback function pass e reference to the
-								//mbComingSoon object self as parameter
+								//mbComingSoon object itself as parameter
 								// Example:
 								// function(t) {
 								//	$(t).mbComingSoon({expiryDate:  a New Date})